Religion in Korea: Three Kingdoms of Korea period

 During the Three Kingdoms of Korea, foreign religions were introduced and built on the foundation of traditional Korean beliefs.
 Each of the three Kingdoms adopted Buddhism and Confucianism, which coexisted alongside native Korean traditional religions.

-Buddhism was introduced to Korea first through Goguryeo.
+Buddhism was introduced to Korea first during the Goguryeo.
 In 372, the monk Sundo (順道 (Shùndào)) was sent by Fu Jian (337–385) (苻堅) of the Chinese state of Former Qin to the court of the King Sosurim of Goguryeo.
 He brought texts and statues (possibly of Maitreya, who was popular in Buddhism in Central Asia), and the Goguryeo royalty and their subjects quickly accepted his teachings.
 Additionally, it was through Goguryeo that Confucianism, a system of thought and behavior originating in ancient China, was introduced into Korea.
 During the reign of Sosurim, Korea established its first National Confucian Academy.

 According to the Samguk sagi and Samguk yusa, the two oldest extant histories of Korea, Buddhism was officially introduced to Baekje in 384, when the Indian Buddhist monk Marananta came to Baekje from Eastern Jin.
 King Chimnyu welcomed him, and Baekje officially adopted Buddhism.
 Both Buddhism and Confucianism flourished in Baekje, and in turn Baekje played a major role in spreading Buddhism from Korea to Japan.
 After striking an agreement on cultural exchanges, Japan received Confucian scholars from Baekje in the years 513 and 516.
-Later King Seong sent Buddhist sutras and a statue of Buddha to Japan, an event described by historian Robert Buswell as "one of the two most critical influences in the entire history of Japan, rivaled only by the nineteenth-century encounter with Western culture".
-The year this occurred, dated by historians to either 538 or 552, marks the official introduction of Buddhism into Japan, and within a year of this date, Baekje provided Japan with nine Buddhist priests to aid in propagating the faith.
+Later, King Seong sent Buddhist sutras and a statue of Buddha to Japan, an event described by historian Robert Buswell as "one of the two most critical influences in the entire history of Japan, rivaled only by the nineteenth-century encounter with Western culture".
+The year this occurred, dated by historians to either 538 or 552, marks the official introduction of Buddhism into Japan.
+Within a year of this date, Baekje sent Japan nine Buddhist priests to help propagate the faith.